rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/52_software-development/529_debug-environment.md

 The debug environment allows you to select the following capabilities.

-* **IDE**: A browser-based [VS Code editor](https://github.com/cdr/code-server) that uses the open-source tool, You can use the editor to modify your source code, and also provides you a terminal to push your changes to the source version control like git.
+* **IDE**: A browser-based [VS Code editor](https://github.com/cdr/code-server) that uses the open-source tool, you can use the editor to modify your source code, and also provides you a terminal to push your changes to the source version control like git.

 * **Shell**: A GUI-based Shell that is useful for running any command or tool.
 You can execute any command with a custom variable, for example, rviz -d `rospack find custompkg`/rviz/path_planning.rviz.
 It can also be used to open RQT tool with custom parameters.